miloKmilion/datatalks_mlops_2025/module_01/README.md

 > It allows encoding of categorical values in numerical ones.
 This method represents each category of a single column to be converted into 1 if the vlaues belongs to that category and 0 otherwise.

+## Course Overview

+When writing code and reviewing after it generates questions.
+Do we need certain steps?, how can we simplify or improve the code to make it, modular, reusable and more mature.

+When creating models sometimes we need to return to old parameters and remember which set of options were the best.

+A way to do this can be on notebooks but notebooks are more experimental and declarative.
+Whereas, printing the log as a experiment tracker, will help to keep a more clear history of the revisions.

+* Model registry: Since we save the models into pickle files that can be read after.
+It is important to keep the performance of such model.
+Having a model registry will keep track of each of the models.
+Usually it goes alongside the experiment tracker (MLFlow).

+* ML Pipelines: How can we break down a ML pipeline in several steps,